elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 - Be sure to follow the deployment instructions from this Repository

 - Document your progress in a .md file in your repository.
 Also, document any issues you may run into and what you did to fix them.

+- Make sure your documentation includes these sections:
+  - Purpose
+  - Issues
+  - Steps
+  - System Diagram
+  - Optimization (How would make this deployment more efficient)

 - Lastly, save your documentation and diagram into your repository.
 Submit your repository link to the LMS